-Location: Jarrell Cove SP is located on the eastern shore of Pickering Passage, 2 miles south of Dougall Point at the northern end of Harstene Island.
+Location: Jarrell Cove State Park is located on the eastern shore of Pickering Passage, two miles south of Dougall Point at the northern end of Harstine Island.
 The site is located above campsite #21.

 Hazards: Mud at low tide

 Sanitation: Restrooms in the center of the park

 Fires: Fire rings available, however not in the water trail site.